Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Methods

 \subsection{Acquisition functions}

 The BO loop iteratively selects new points for evaluation using an acquisition function, which leverages the surrogate model's predictive mean and variance to balance exploration (sampling in uncertain regions) and exploitation (sampling near known good values).
 For single-objective optimization, a common choice is Expected Improvement (EI).
 EI quantifies the expected amount by which a new candidate point will improve upon the best objective value observed so far.
 When a closed-form posterior from the surrogate is unavailable (as with BNNs), a Monte Carlo approximation (MC-EI) is used where posterior samples of the surrogate model parameters are drawn, predictions are made at candidate points and the expected improvement is averaged over these samples.
 The point maximizing this MC-EI is chosen for the next evaluation . \\\\ For multi-objective optimization problems, as encountered in this study, EI is extended to Expected Hypervolume Improvement (EHVI).
 EHVI measures the expected increase in the hypervolume of the objective space dominated by the current Pareto front of non-dominated solutions, given a new set of candidate points.
 Similar to MC-EI, Monte Carlo EHVI (MC-EHVI) is computed by averaging the hypervolume improvement over predictions from posterior samples of the surrogate model.
 The batch of candidate points that maximizes MC-EHVI is then selected for evaluation.
-This approach guides the search towards solutions that broadly improve across all objectives by expanding the dominated region of the Pareto front
+This approach guides the search towards solutions that broadly improve across all objectives by expanding the dominated region of the Pareto front. \\\\ In this implementation, single-objective optimization was performed using Monte Carlo q-Expected Improvement (qEI), while multi-objective optimization was performed using Monte Carlo q-Expected Hypervolume Improvement (qEHVI).
+Batch candidate generation was performed by direct joint optimization of the corresponding q-acquisition function in the $q\times d$-dimensional candidate space, rather than by sequential selection.
+In the discrete CCS problems, optimized candidates were then mapped back to the original domain, rounded to feasible integer-valued controls, and rescored after rounding before the final batch was selected for simulator evaluation.
+For consistency across all surrogate families, the Monte Carlo formulations were also retained for the GP-based experiments rather than using analytic EI or analytic EHVI specifically for GPs.
+The Monte Carlo approximation was based on 2048 posterior samples.
+The acquisition strategy was intentionally kept fixed across surrogate models.
+This was done to isolate the effect of surrogate choice within a common BO framework and avoid introducing acquisition-function choice as an additional experimental variable.
+A broader comparison with alternative acquisition functions is left for future work.